Evently-Event-Management/infra-ticketly/k8s/k3s/README.md

 ## Troubleshooting

-- **Pods cannot reach Kafka/Redis/MongoDB:** confirm `KAFKA_PUBLIC_HOST` matches the node IP reported by `kubectl get nodes -o wide`, then restart the Docker Compose stack.
+- **Pods cannot reach Kafka/Redis/MongoDB:** confirm `INFRA_HOST` in the ConfigMap and `KAFKA_PUBLIC_HOST` in your environment both reference the infrastructure server IP/DNS, then restart the Docker Compose stack if needed.
 - **Kafka keeps advertising `localhost`:** ensure `KAFKA_PUBLIC_HOST` is exported (or present in `.env`) before running `docker compose up`.
 - **Debezium connector fails to register:** inspect `debezium-connector-init` logs with `docker compose logs debezium-connector-init`.
 The script re-runs on container restart.
 - **Ingress returns 404:** verify Traefik sees the ingress (`kubectl get ingress -n ticketly`) and that DNS/hosts entries resolve to the node IP.